antoniocarlosortiz/personal-documentation/encountered-bugs and notes.md

 * To know what SITE_ID does, click  [here](http://stackoverflow.com/questions/25468676/django-sites-model-what-is-and-why-is-site-id-1).

 * The `SECRET_KEY` on settings.py is used as salt mainly for csrf_token and cookie generation.
 More info [here](http://stackoverflow.com/questions/25468676/django-sites-model-what-is-and-why-is-site-id-1).

+* Once Debug is false, Django will no longer handle static and media files.
+The production web server should take care of that (NGINX or Gunicorn)